Zotigh/elapsed-days/README.md

 ### Unit tests

-For unit testing credit on the extra credit portion of the problem, use JUnit5 to verify your code with the following inputs and expected outputs:
+For unit testing credit on the extra credit portion of the problem, use JUnit5 to verify the correctness of your code with the following inputs and expected outputs:

 | `year` | `month` | `day` | `elapsedDays(year, month, day)` |
 |:------:|:-------:|:-----:|:-------------------------------:|